clases-julio/p4-encoderoptico-dgarciac2021/README.md

 print("CTRL + C to exit!", end="\n\n")
 ```

-The end of each `print` command could be customized to our needs, in this case leaving a blank line after print the message. `\r` means *Carriage Return*, which sets the printer cursor at the beginning of the terminal line.
+The end of each `print` command could be customized to our needs, in this case leaving a blank line after printing the message. `\r` means *Carriage Return*, which sets the printer cursor at the beginning of the terminal line.
 Once there you can overwrite the output and thus create the ilusion of a live output.

 ```python3
 print("RPM: ", int(calculateRPM()), end="\r")